10 B2B Marketing Trends For 2021-2025

 That said, marketing automation has one major flaw: it’s complicated to set up.

-It’s no wonder that many B2B businesses are replacing complicated marketing automation software with simpler and cheaper funnel software.
+It’s no wonder that many B2B businesses are replacing complicated marketing automation software with simpler and cheaper funnel tools.

 Funnel software is essentially a stripped down and focused version of a traditional marketing automation tool.

 Interest in funnel software is growing in general.
-But one of the leaders in the space at the moment appears to be ClickFunnels.
+But the leader in the space at the moment appears to be ClickFunnels (with a reported $120M ARR).

 8. Companies Repurpose Their B2B Content